How To Stop Someone Contesting A Will In Australia

 The Prosaic Approach

-When planning a will, it’s best to think and fairly.
+When planning a will, it’s best to think fairly.
 This method encourages writers to ask: “What would any reasonable person do in my shoes?”

 Disputes can be minimised by keeping clear records of why confident choices are made in a will.
 It’s about being open and fair and reducing surprises that could lead to disagreements later.